Did you already create a first draft?

 To hear more about how this works, check out the following case studies.

-officemorph is a unique firm in San Francisco that helps companies manage their office renos and moves.
+officemorph was a unique firm in San Francisco that helped companies manage their office renovations.

-Adam had created an excellent numbered list that covered 13 problems.
-It was packed with so many tips, it ran 6,000+ words: a little too long for busy people.
+Adam had an excellent numbered list that covered 13 problems.
+But it was packed with so many tips, it ran 6,000+ words: too long for busy people.

-I suggested an edit to save words and make the text easier to read.
-I streamlined the introduction, found more sources, and wrote pull quotes to break up the text.
+We suggested an edit to save words and make the text easier to read.
+We streamlined the introduction, found more sources, and wrote pull-quotes to help the designer break up the text.

-- Trimmed 1,300 words without losing any key ideas
+- Trimmed 1,300 words without losing key ideas

-- Improved the Flesh Reading Ease from 50 to 60, where higher is better
+- Improved the Reading Ease from 50 to 60 (higher is better)

 And it paid off, too.

-Adam reports that he won some new business, generated some great press, and put together a breakfast event with a panel discussion—all because of the top quality of his white paper.
+Adam won new business, generated some great press, and put together a breakfast event with a panel discussion—all thanks to his top-quality white paper.